Get to know our expert facilitators

 Course facilitator for Survey Design and Data Wrangling with R: An Introduction

-Tomasz is a Senior Research Fellow at the Institute for Social Science Research.
+Tomasz is a Senior Research Fellow at ISSR.
 He is a sociologist with over fifteen years of experience in applied social research.
 Tomasz specialises in quantitative methods, with particular emphasis on longitudinal data analysis.
 Much of his recent work uses large-scale linked administrative data.
 Tomasz also has ample experience in survey design and working with survey data.
-His research interests include individual educational trajectories, especially within tertiary education, labour market outcomes of graduates, social inequality and its impact on young people's educational and professional paths.
+His research interests include individual educational trajectories, especially within tertiary education, as well as labour market outcomes of graduates, social inequality and its impact on young people's educational and professional paths.
 Tomasz has conducted research and provided methodological advice for numerous institutions across the governmental, non-governmental, and private sectors, including the Australian Government Department of Education, the Polish Ministry of Science and Higher Education, and the NSW Department of Education.

 Course facilitator for Gathering and Analysing Qualitative Data